Immortality: Disease

 Disease is theoretically surmountable by technology.
 In short, it is an abnormal condition affecting the body of an organism, something the body should not typically have to deal with its natural make up.
 Human understanding of genetics is leading to cures and treatments for a myriad of previously incurable diseases.
 The mechanisms by which other diseases do damage are becoming better understood.
 Sophisticated methods of detecting diseases early are being developed.
 Preventative medicine is becoming better understood.
 Neurodegenerative diseases like Parkinson's and Alzheimer's may soon be curable with the use of stem cells.
 Breakthroughs in cell biology and telomere research are leading to treatments for cancer.
 Vaccines are being researched for AIDS and tuberculosis.
 Genes associated with type 1 diabetes and certain types of cancer have been discovered, allowing for new therapies to be developed.
 Artificial devices attached directly to the nervous system may restore sight to the blind.
 Drugs are being developed to treat a myriad of other diseases and ailments.

 There has been a push recently to classify aging as a disease.

 Trauma

 Physical trauma would remain as a threat to perpetual physical life, as an otherwise immortal person would still be subject to unforeseen accidents or catastrophes.
 The speed and quality of paramedic response remains a determining factor in surviving severe trauma.
 A body that could automatically repair itself from severe trauma, such as speculated uses for nanotechnology, would mitigate this factor.
 The brain cannot be risked to trauma if a continuous physical life is to be maintained.
 This aversion to trauma risk to the brain would naturally result in significant behavioral changes that would render physical immortality undesirable for some people.

-Environmental change

-Organisms otherwise unaffected by these causes of death would still face the problem of obtaining sustenance (whether from currently available agricultural processes or from hypothetical future technological processes) in the face of changing availability of suitable resources as environmental conditions change.
-After avoiding aging, disease, and trauma, death through resource limitation is still possible, such as hypoxia or starvation.

-If there is no limitation on the degree of gradual mitigation of risk then it is possible that the cumulative probability of death over an infinite horizon is less than certainty, even when the risk of fatal trauma in any finite period is greater than zero.
-Mathematically, this is an aspect of achieving 'actuarial escape velocity'.